About this policy

 As part of the services offered to you, for example through our Website, the information you provide to us may be transferred to and stored in countries outside of the European Economic Area (EEA) as we may use remote website server hosts to provide the website and some aspects of our service, which may be based outside of the EEA, or use servers based outside of the EEA.
 It may also be processed by staff operating outside the EEA who work for one of our suppliers, e.g. our website server host, or work for us when temporarily outside of the EEA.

-We take the confidentiality of personal information very seriously and use recognised security and access controls to protect the information from unauthorised access, loss, misuse, alteration or corruption.
+We take the confidentiality of personal information very seriously and use recognized security and access controls to protect the information from unauthorized access, loss, misuse, alteration or corruption.
 We have procedures and processes in place to ensure that your personal information is managed appropriately.

 However, we will always recommend that you take your own precautions to protect your own personal data whilst using the Internet, including this website.